-Note: This sample question also appears as a sample question for Strategy 7.
+Note: This question and explanation also appear as an example of Strategy 7.

 Strategy 13: Determine Whether a Conclusion Follows from the Information Given

 In some problems, you are given information and a statement describing a possible conclusion, which may or may not follow from the information.
 You need to determine whether or not the conclusion is a logical consequence of the information given.